-Planet Hollywood’s big pull has always been its collection of movie memorabilia; however, it’s conversion to “observatory” brought along an additional gimmick–the celebrity chef.
-Guy Fieri, famous restauranteur of The Food Network, was brought in during the re-imagineering of Planet Hollywood to shape its menu and bring his brand of “Flavor Town” to Orlando.
+Planet Hollywood’s big pull has always been its collection of movie memorabilia; however, its conversion to “observatory” brought along an additional gimmick–the celebrity chef.
+Guy Fieri, the famous restauranteur of The Food Network, was brought in during the re-imagineering of Planet Hollywood to shape its menu and bring his brand of “Flavor Town” to Orlando.

-When the doors to Planet Hollywood Observatory finally opened a couple weeks ago, I was excited about the chance to dine there.
+When the doors to Planet Hollywood Observatory finally opened a couple of weeks ago, I was excited about the chance to dine there.
 More than any other restaurant in Disney Springs, this restaurant had piqued my interest.
 I was completely on board with the new design I had seen in concept art–a seamless merging of glitz and sophistication–and I was curious to see how it would translate to actual brick and mortar.
 I was not disappointed, and yet I was not blown away either.

 WATCH OUR OVERVIEW: